acasteigts/STGen/README.md

 For more on the mathematics behind generation, in particular, the special properties of automorphisms in STGs, the user is referred to the following talk:

 *[Efficient generation of simple temporal graphs up to isomorphism (YouTube)](https://www.youtube.com/watch?v=pgRBl--JJVc)*
-*Arnaud Casteigts, 3rd workshop on Algorithmic Aspects of Temporal Graphs (@ICALP 2020)*
+*Arnaud Casteigts, 3rd workshop on Algorithmic Aspects of Temporal Graphs (@ ICALP 2020)*

 ## How to use STGen?